tfabris/BlueGigaEmpeg/README.md

 "BlueGigaEmpeg" and not, for example, "BlueGigaEmpeg-Master", because the Arduino IDE won't recognize it as a Arduino project file unless the parent folder name is the same as the ".ino" file name.
-I don't know why this is a requirement, but it seems to be the case.
-If you're synchronizing with this repository via Git, it will automatically be named correctly, but if you are downloading and unzipping the Zip file, you will likely have to rename the folder after downloading and unzipping the project from GitHub.
+I don't know why this is a requirement, but based on my experiences with the Arduino IDE, that seemed to be the case.
+If you're synchronizing with this repository via Git, it will automatically be named correctly, but if you are downloading and unzipping the zip file, you will likely have to rename the folder after unzipping it.

 ###  Connection order special instructions: